 Return of employer’s property: You will usually be required to return company property within a certain timeframe, usually on or before the termination date.
 If you have been allowed to retain some property such as a laptop and phone, this needs to be set out in the Agreement.

 Waiver of claims: Your employer will want to ensure that the Agreement prevents you from bringing future claims against your employer.
 The Agreement usually specifies which claims are being waived (i.e. unfair dismissal and/or breach of contract).
-In any event, there will often be a long list of claims that you are agreeing to waive any right to claim under.
+There will often be a long list of claims that you are agreeing to waive any right to claim under.
 This is entirely usual.
 Your employer cannot, however, compel you to waive your right to claim for any personal injury which you were not aware of at the date of signing of the agreement.
-You can also not waive your right to accrued pension rights, or to enforce the terms of the settlement agreement itself.
+Your accrued pension rights should also be preserved.